PrefectHQ/prefect/docs/orchestration/execution/dask_cloud_provider_environment.md

 The Dask Cloud Provider Environment executes each Flow run on a dynamically created Dask cluster.
 It uses the [Dask Cloud Provider](https://cloudprovider.dask.org/) project to create a Dask scheduler and workers using cloud provider services, e.g. AWS Fargate.
-This Environment aims to provide a very easy way to achieve high scalability without the more substantial complexity of Kubernetes.
+This Environment aims to provide a very easy way to achieve high scalability without the complexity of Kubernetes.

 :::tip AWS Only
 Dask Cloud Provider currently only supports AWS using either Fargate or ECS.